 Each Fall, the Psychology Department offers an Internship night for students who plan to complete an internship for credit or during the summer.
 This event walks students through the process of finding an internship, applying for the position, and securing summer funding or signing up for course credit.

 We offer two career nights every fall semester to help students understand the wide variety of career opportunities that a psychology degree offers.
-Careers night connects students with Dr. John Barker of the Career Services office on campus to learn about potential careers that use the skills that they have gained through their psychology degree.
+Careers night connects students with Dr. John Barker of the Malone Center for Career Engagement on campus to learn about potential careers that use the skills that they have gained through their psychology degree.
 A second night focuses specifically on Careers in Mental Health and consists of a panel of local professionals who share their career paths and help to demystify the differences between counseling, clinical, and social work.

 Our department is also proud to welcome several distinguished speakers every year, for our colloquium series.
 Colloquia give students the opportunity to learn directly from influential scholars in the field.
 In addition, the Psychology Club sponsors one colloquium per year, bringing a student-selected speaker to campus to share his or her research.